-A lot of the time, scripts will only need minor tweaking to be reusable in different contexts.
-Rather than having to create several separate scripts for these different contexts or environments, you can use environment variables to make parts of your script tweakable.
+Often, scripts need only minor tweaks to be reusable in different contexts.
+Rather than creating several separate scripts for these different contexts or environments, you can use environment variables to make parts of your script tweakable.

 You can use environment variables for two main purposes:

 - Passing environment variables to the k6 Script

 - Configuring k6 Options with environment variables